 When it comes to wiping data, you’re certainly not short of options.
-You just need to determine what you want to wipe and find the software that will get the job done.
+You just need to determine what you want to wipe and find the software that will get the data sanitization job done correctly.
 Here are some examples of the kind of data that you can wipe:

 - Wipe everything, including the operating system

 This is the way to go if you want to clear all data from your hard drive before decommission or disposal.
-Check step-by-step instructions of how to wipe everything from your hard drive.
+Check step-by-step instructions for Windows and for Mac of how to wipe everything from your hard drive.